 Check out what these PETA staffers—all members of the LGBTQIA+ community—have to say about ending oppression in all its forms:

-This LGBTQIA+ Pride Month—and Always—PETA Celebrates Our Queer Members and Supporters!
+This LGBTQIA+ History Month—and Always—PETA Celebrates Our Queer Members and Supporters!

 PETA’s been saying it since day one—we need to oppose all forms of oppression.
 Order PETA’s Pride merch today: